Misogi: Izanagi’s Purification and the Living Path of Renewal

 Conclusion: Misogi as a Living Path of Renewal

-The story of Izanagi’s misogi is widely known in Japanese mythology as the dramatic episode that leads to the birth of the Three Precious Children.
+The story of Izanagi’s misogi is widely known in Japanese mythology as the episode that leads to the birth of the Three Precious Children.

 Misogi unfolds as a journey.